cloudera/hue/docs/sdk/sdk.md

 #### Configuration File

-Hue uses a typed configuration system that reads configuration files (in an ini-style format).
-By default, Desktop loads all `*.ini` files in the `build/desktop/conf` directory.
+HUE uses a typed configuration system that reads configuration files (in an ini-style format).
+By default, HUE loads all `*.ini` files in the `build/desktop/conf` directory.
 The configuration files have the following format:

 		# This is a comment